-S. Africa's Zuma Leaves Office As He Entered — Accused Of Corruption
+South Africa's Zuma Leaves Office As He Entered — Accused Of Corruption

 The country's highest court ruled in 2016 that Zuma used government money to upgrade his lavish personal home.

-Zuma's advisers argued that the swimming pool was a matter of national security: firefighters could tap into it if a blaze broke out.
+Zuma's advisers argued that the swimming pool was a matter of national security: Firefighters could tap it if a blaze broke out.
 After losing in court, Zuma eventually agreed to pay back about $500,000 for various upgrades at the home.

 Zuma's critics often pointed to his close relationship with the wealthy Gupta family, which has received huge government contracts.
 Watchdog groups have accused Zuma of influence peddling, a charge Zuma and the Guptas have denied.